Eduworks/ec/ec.ui.framework/readme.txt

-			screen					-> Contains JavaScript implementations for each Screen class overlay					-> Contains JavaScript implementations for each Overlay class other					-> Contains JavaScript implementations for any other View class
+			screen					-> Contains JavaScript implementations for each Screen class overlay					-> Contains JavaScript implementations for each Overlay class other					-> Contains JavaScript implementations for any other View class pom.xml							-> Maven Instructions for compiling and launching the application